Mechanism Of Action

 |4||Severe||Greater than Grade 3, up to many non-inflammatory and inflammatory lesions, but no more than a few nodular lesions.|

 |5||Very severe||Many non-inflammatory and inflammatory lesions and more than a few nodular lesions.
 May have cystic lesions.|

-Absolute and percent reductions in lesion counts and the IGA scale after 12 weeks of treatment in these two trials are shown in Table 3.
-Each study needed to have a statistically significant reduction in two out of three lesion counts at Week 12.
+Absolute and percent reductions in lesion counts and the IGA scale after 12 weeks of treatment in these 2 trials are shown in Table 3.
+Each trial needed to have a statistically significant reduction in 2 out of 3 lesion counts at Week 12.

 |Mean absolute reduction from Baseline||18.0||14.0||18.0||15.0|

 |Mean percent reduction from Baseline||56%||39%||56%||43%|

 |Minimum 2-grade improvement and IGA of 0 or 1||107 (29%)||60 (16%)||103 (28%)||49 (13%)|

 This monograph has been modified to include the generic and brand name in many instances.

 Additional Fabior Information